givemethespi/nft-marketplace/README.md

 ### NFT Marketplace
 This project was made by Maespirit as a learning aid for web3/solidity.

-It is a marketplace where you can upload an image and mint an NFT from.
-You also can buy any any listed item, to keep it or to sell later.
+This is a marketplace where you can upload an image and mint an NFT from it.
+You can also buy, collect and sell the tokens.

 ### Launch dev project
 ```